HomeDirectoriesData Licensing: The Hidden Revenue Stream for Modern Directories

 • Attribution requirements if data appears publicly

-Success Story: A specialized medical directory licensed their database of 50,000 verified healthcare providers to a health insurance company for £180,000 annually with a three-year commitment.
-The insurer needed verified provider data for their network directories and was spending over £400,000 yearly compiling it internally.
-Both sides won—the directory got predictable revenue, the insurer cut costs by 55%.
+Success Story: A specialized medical directory licensed their database of 50,000 verified healthcare providers to a health insurance company for GBP 180,000 annually with a three-year commitment.
+The insurer needed verified provider data for their network directories and was spending over GBP 400,000 yearly compiling it internally.
+Both sides won: the directory got predictable revenue, the insurer cut costs by 55%.

-Think of tiering as creating good-better-best options.
+Think of tiering as good-better-best options.
 Each tier should offer clear incremental value that justifies the price increase.
-The goal isn’t making cheaper tiers unattractive—it’s making higher tiers compelling enough that customers voluntarily upgrade.
+The goal isn’t to make cheaper tiers unattractive, it’s to make higher tiers compelling enough that customers upgrade on their own.

 Effective tier differentiation uses these levers: